nvaccess/nvda/include/espeak.md

+# Espeak-ng submodule

+The submodule contained in the espeak directory is a cross platform open source speech synthesizer.

 ### Background
 The main authority on build requirements should be `<nvda repo root>/include/espeak/Makefile.am`.
 The `*.vcxproj` files in `<nvda repo root>/include/espeak/src/windows/` can also be considered, however these are not always kept up to date.

-We dont use the auto make files or the visual studio files, we maintain our own method of building espeak.
+We don't use the auto make files or the visual studio files, we maintain our own method of building espeak.
 Modifications will need to be made in `<nvda repo root>/nvdaHelper/espeak`
 * `sconscript` for the build process.
 * `config.h` to set the eSpeak-ng version that NVDA outputs to the log file.